TinTin-25/homad-theme-review/README.md

 ## Pixel configuration

-Update the IDs inside `snippets/tracking-pixel.liquid` to match your Facebook and TikTok pixel accounts.
+Set your Facebook and TikTok pixel IDs under **Theme settings \> Tracking pixels**.
+The values populate `snippets/tracking-pixel.liquid` automatically.
 Alternatively you can comment out the script tags in that snippet and rely on a Shopify pixel app to inject the tracking code.

 ## Debugging